rxj171630/ImageSegmentation/README.md

 For Mask RCNN, as noted in the final report, our implementation of Mask RCNN is broken and thus unfinished.
 All code for our implementation of MaskRCNN is in the “MaskRCNN/src” folder.
 An attempt to train and run it is in the “MaskRCNN/mask_rcnn.ipynb” notebook.
 The images in “MaskRCNN/result_images” are results obtained using an online off-the-shelf implementation found on https://colab.research.google.com/github/tensorflow/tpu/blob/master/models/official/mask_rcnn/mask_rcnn_demo.ipynb .

+Documentation for the project can be found [here](https://github.com/rxj171630/ImageSegmentation/blob/main/ImageSegmentation.pdf)